alwqx/osshub/README.md

-# osshub
+# OSSHub
-use GitHub repo as oss
+use GitHub repo as oss services.